weaveworks-experiments/flux-classic/site/index.md

 If you are new to Flux, you might want to start with [the Introduction](intro).

-The current release of Flux is preliminary.
-We would love to hear your feedback.
-If you try Flux, are interested but have some questions, please get in touch: You can file an issue on the [github repo](https://github.com/weaveworks/flux/), or contact us on any of the channels mentioned on the [Weaveworks help page](http://www.weave.works/help/).
+Flux is alpha software.
+There may be rough edges, and it is still evolving.
+We are making preliminary releases in order to gather feedback, so please let us know your thoughts.
+You can file an issue on the [github repo](https://github.com/weaveworks/flux/), or contact us on any of the channels mentioned on the [Weaveworks help page](http://www.weave.works/help/).